-Family Fellowship Events The school year begins in August with a Back-to-School event for all school families.
+Family Fellowship Events The school year begins with Classroom visits and a Back-to-School event for all school families in August.
 Several other events have been scheduled by the PTA for this purpose throughout the school year.
 See the calendar and weekly school newsletter for specific dates and events.